Statutory Documents & Policies

 Admission Policy & Arrangements

-Mary Webb School and Science College has a Published Admission Number of 120 for the Year 7 intake in 2023 (this number also applies to Years 8 – 11).
-For the year commencing September 2022, the number of preferences received and places allocated was as follows:
+Mary Webb School and Science College has a Published Admission Number of 120 for the Year 7 intake in 2025 (this number also applies to current Years 8 – 11).
+For the academic year commencing September 2024, the number of preferences received and places allocated was as follows:

 Date of allocation